About Us

 Private surgical hospitals

 Southern Cross hospitals have been a trusted part of New Zealand’s healthcare system for over 40 years.
-We are proud to be New Zealand’s favourite private hospitals and through our wholly-owned and joint-venture partner hospitals, over 95,000 people received surgical treatment in our 2022/23 financial year.
+We are proud to be New Zealand’s favourite private hospitals and through our wholly-owned and joint-venture partner hospitals.
+In our 2025 financial year, over 118,000 patients were cared for at our hospitals and endoscopy clinics.

 Specialist centres